-The guideline-writing process has required the Commission to resolve a host of important policy questions, typically involving rather evenly balanced sets of competing considerations.
-As an aid to understanding the guidelines, this introduction will briefly discuss several of those issues.
-Commentary in the guidelines explains others.
+The guideline-drafting process required the Commission to resolve a host of important policy questions typically involving rather evenly balanced sets of competing considerations.
+As an aid to understanding the guidelines, this introduction briefly discusses several of those issues; commentary in the guidelines explains others.